Jimmy Butler NBA Preview vs. the Hornets

 Jimmy Butler Insights vs. the Hornets

-- Butler is responsible for attempting 14.1% of his team's field goal attempts this season with 14.9 per game.
+- This season, he's accounted for 6.5% of his team's three-pointers made, averaging 1.0 per game.

-- He's knocked down 1.0 threes per game, or 6.5% of his team's makes from beyond the arc this season.

-- Conceding 121.3 points per game, the Hornets are the 26th-ranked squad in the league on defense.
+- On defense, the Hornets have allowed 121.0 points per game, which is 26th-best in the league.

-- On the glass, the Hornets are ranked 23rd in the NBA, allowing 45.1 rebounds per game.
+- The Hornets are the 23rd-ranked team in the league, allowing 45.0 rebounds per game.

-- In terms of assists, the Hornets have conceded 27 per contest, 21st in the NBA.
+- Conceding 27.1 assists per game, the Hornets are the 22nd-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!